Laminate Flooring Thickness Guide

 Is 7mm laminate flooring any good?

 7mm is the “bottom of the barrel” laminate flooring, but let’s say you find an excellent price on it.
 Is it worth buying?

 I discussed earlier that thickness isn’t the biggest factor in durability.
 It’s possible that a manufacturer could make a highly-durable 7mm laminate.
 The problem is they won’t.

 And I can’t blame them.
 We talked earlier about thin laminate looking and sounding cheap.
-If manufacturers made 7mm durable, they’d create a floor that is isn’t cheap (because it’s well-made) but looks cheap.
+If manufacturers made 7mm durable, they’d create a floor that isn’t cheap (because it’s well-made) but looks cheap.
 There’s not too much of a market for that.

 Is 8mm laminate good enough?

-So if 7mm are poor quality, what about 8mm?
+So if 7mm laminates are poor quality, what about 8mm?
 I like 8mm in some cases because it’s the starting point where manufacturers start to take thing seriously.
 In other words, you can find high-quality laminate in 8mm.
 But remember the drawbacks we talked about with thinner laminate earlier?
 You’ll still have those with 8mm.

 8mm vs 10mm